Protecting freedom of expression and information

-Article 10 of the European Convention on Human Rights (ECHR) states that everyone has the right to freedom of expression and information.
-This right applies equally offline and online, and should be balanced with other legitimate rights and interests in compliance with Article 10.
+Article 10 of the European Convention on Human Rights states that everyone has the right to freedom of expression and to access to information.
+This right applies equally offline and online, and should be balanced with other legitimate rights and interests.
 Existing standards developed for traditional media may well apply to new media, which means they may be entitled to rights, but also subject to responsibilities.

 For individuals to fully enjoy freedom of expression and information online, the Internet needs to be stable and open.
 Technical failures and intentional disruptions can impact access to information regardless of frontiers.
 The Council of Europe has developed a framework of international cooperation to prevent and respond to eventual disruptions of the Internet.

-The following are some of the key issues the Council of Europe will work on in the near future to protect and promote freedom of expression and free access to information.
+The following are some of the key issues the Council of Europe is addressing in its work to protect and promote freedom of expression and free access to information online.